- Land use

 How do other regional and municipal plans relate to the District's OCP?

-A Regional Growth Strategy (RGS) is developed in partnership with municipalities and the regional district and provides a framework for guiding decisions on regional issues such as transportation, growth and settlement patterns.
+A Regional Growth Strategy (RGS) was co-created with municipalities and the regional district and provides a framework for guiding decisions on regional issues such as transportation, growth and settlement patterns.

 Within the jurisdiction of the District, the OCP provides the highest level of direction for managing land use and development.
 All bylaws and initiatives must work towards consistency with the OCP and municipal policies and plans should align with the overall goals, objectives, and policies in the Plan.